heinc1010/BAMixChecker/README.md

 ```
 -v –-RefVer ['hg38','hg19'].
 Default is “hg38”.
 If the reference is hg19, give this option ‘-r hg19’.
 -o --OutputDIR Output directory path.
 BAMixChecker creates the new directory '/BAMixChecker' under current directory as a default.
 -p --MaxProcess The max number of process.
-Default = 4
+Default = 1
+--FullPATH Use to report with the full path of file.
+BAMixChecker resports with the only file name as a default.
 --RemoveVCF Use this option to remove called VCF files after running
+--OFFFileNameMatching Use this option to compare files only by genotype.

 ```

 #### BAMixChecker runs a mode for WES and RNA-seq as a default without bed file.